Trump says Saudi king agrees to ramp up oil production

 The talks had centered on whether to amend an 18-month-old supply-cut deal between OPEC members and allied countries, including Russia, that has cleared a global oil glut and lifted crude prices.

+The unprecedented supply-cut pact has lifted crude prices from below $30 a barrel in early 2016 to around $70.

-Saudi Arabia, backed by non-member Russia, had argued strongly in favor of increasing production as grumbles in major consumer countries like the United States, India and China have grown about high prices.
+Saudi Arabia, backed by non-member Russia, had argued strongly in favor of increasing production as grumbles in major consumer countries like the United States, India and China have grown about higher prices.

 Iran opposed any changes to the original production-cut deal at a time when its oil industry is facing renewed sanctions over Trump´s decision to quit the international nuclear deal with Tehran.